A food intolerance is a hypersensitivity reaction to a component in food, such as lactose or fructose. Read more about food intolerances below!

 For most intolerances there are supplements available.
 The supplements vary in type, size and doses.
 There are also combination supplements that contain multiple enzymes that you can use if you suffer from different intolerances.

-Fortunately, there is a very good way to live with a food intolerance.
-In addition to dietary solutions and the use of supplements, there are two more ways to make life with a food intolerance a little easier.
+Fortunately, there is a very good way to live with food intolerance.
+In addition to dietary solutions and the use of supplements, there are more ways to make life with a food intolerance a little easier.

 free advice from our dietitians